Route dictation directly to Slack, Email, or Calendar with keyboard shortcuts

 Up to four shortcuts per action.
 Any of them will trigger that action.

-Why don't I see Open Scratchpad or Focus Mode in my shortcuts list?
+Why don't I see Focus Mode in my shortcuts list?

 Can I restore the original defaults?

 Yes.
-Clear your custom bindings in the Shortcuts dialog and Flow will fall back to the defaults listed above.
+Click Reset to default in the Shortcuts dialog, or clear your custom bindings and Flow falls back to the defaults listed above.

 Limitations and notes

-Conditional rows (Open Scratchpad, Transform, View Diff, Focus Mode) only appear when those features are enabled.
+Conditional rows (Transform, View Diff, Focus Mode) only appear when those features are enabled.